How To Build Confidence Doing These 5 Things Daily

-The origin of your poor confidence is something deeper living beneath your conscious control.
+The origin of your low confidence is something deeper living beneath your conscious control.

 Where Does Confidence Come From in the First Place?

 If you take the time to look at other people—like, truly look—you might notice a few things that don’t make immediate sense to you.

 For example, you might find confidence where you least expect it to exist, while you find it completely missing in places where by all means and intents it should.